TKXB/iotsploit/README.md

 ## Initial Setup

+Follow these steps to set up the IotSploit project on your local machine.

-1. Clone and switch to dev branch:
+### 1. Clone the Repository and Switch to the Development Branch

 ```bash
 git fetch
 git checkout -b dev origin/dev
 ```

-1. Set up Redis:
+### 2. Set Up Redis

+Ensure you have Docker installed, then run the following commands:

 ```bash
 docker pull redis
 docker run --name sat-redis -p 6379:6379 -d redis:latest
 ```

+### 3. Install and Configure Poetry

-2. Install and configure Poetry:
+Poetry is used for dependency management.
+Install and configure it with:

 ```bash
 pip install poetry
 poetry lock        # This may take 10-20 minutes